Contact us

 (Note: these steps may vary depending on the browser version)

-1. Go to Settings or Preferences through the File menu or by clicking the customization icon in the top-right corner.
+1. Go to Settings or Preferences via the menu or by clicking the customization icon at the top right.

 4. Select All cookies and site data.

-6. After applying this filter, one or more lines with cookies from the requested website will appear on the screen.
-Now just select them and press the X to delete them.
+6. After filtering, one or more lines with the website’s cookies will appear.
+Select the cookie and click the X to delete it.

 Microsoft Internet Explorer 6.0, 7.0, 8.0, 9.0